What is autosomal dominant polycystic kidney disease (ADPKD)?

 What are the signs and symptoms of ADPKD?

-Most people with ADPKD live completely normal lives with no or very mild symptoms for the majority of the time.
+Most people with ADPKD live completely normal lives with very mild or no symptoms for the majority of the time.

 Other common ADPKD symptoms include: